whomper/EDOS/README.md

 will be asked to input target disk number (or Y for same).
 The background color will change to Red indicating a destructive operation.
-Once the target disk is inserted, it will be determined if a format operation is needed by assessing source/target density compatibility and whether there target disk is formatted at all.
+Once the target disk is inserted, it will be determined if a format operation is needed by assessing source/target density compatibility and whether the target disk is formatted at all.

 ### Erase Files